uoe-agents/IGP2/docs/new_behaviour.md

     def done(self, observation: Observation) -> bool:
         """ This method is used to check on every iteration step, whether the maneuver has terminated.
-By defualt a maneuver terminates when it has reached the final waypoint of its trajectory. """
+By default, a maneuver terminates when it has reached the final waypoint of its trajectory. """

     def reset(self):
-        """ This method is used to resest the internal state of the maneuver.
+        """ This method is used to reset the internal state of the maneuver.
-            If you maneuver tracks some variables and has persisntent internal states, then you can use this method to reset those variables. """
+            If you maneuver tracks some variables and has persistent internal states, then you can use this method to reset those variables. """
 ```